-- You can prepare the stem as you did for the water propagation.
-Cut off a clean and healthy stem to plant in the soil.
+- Cut off a clean and healthy stem and plant it in the center of a terracotta pot with succulent-friendly soil.

 - You can add pebbles or sand to further well-draining and provide proper aeration.

-- You can add growth hormone to enhance the growth and rooting.
+- You can add growth hormone to enhance growth and rooting.

 - Keep the pot in a bright place and check for progress.